IDEA-Research/Grounded-SAM-2/README.md

 **Answer 2:** Not yet.
 The existing code doesn't support live/streaming video as we inherit most of the codebase from the amazing SAM 2.
 Some discussion that you might be interested in: facebookresearch/sam2#90, facebookresearch/sam2#388 (comment).

+**Question 3:** How to use SAMURAI in longer video?

+**Answer 3:** See the discussion from sam2 https://github.com/facebookresearch/sam2/issues/264.

 ## Acknowledgment